-Chris Walker, who played two years for head coach Brian Katz at San Joaquin Delta College followed by two seasons at Oklahoma, completed his third season as an assistant coach in 2015-16 after spending the previous two years (2011-13) as the team’s director of operations.
+Chris Walker, who played two years for head coach Brian Katz at San Joaquin Delta College followed by two seasons at Oklahoma, completed his fourth season as an assistant coach in 2016-17 after spending the previous two years (2011-13) as the team’s director of operations.

 After reaching the semifinal round of the Big Sky Tournament, the Hornets qualified for the CIT Postseason Tournament, marking the first time the program had qualified for a postseason event since the 1988 NCAA Div.
 II Tournament, and just the fifth postseason appearance in school history.
 Sacramento State’s 73-66 victory at Portland in the first round of the CIT marked the first time in 53 years the Hornets had won a postseason game.